 Lost, Destroyed or Unused Marriage License

-A lost or destroyed marriage license can be replaced with the original issuance date for $2 in the Recorder of Deeds Office.
+A lost or destroyed marriage license can be replaced with a replica marriage license with the original issuance date for $10 in the Recorder of Deeds Office.
 If a marriage license is unused, it must be marked "unused" and returned to the Office per RSMo 451.130.

 - Officiant Requirements (RSMo 451.1)